gtriggiano/envoy-authorization-service/pkg/policy/README.md

 # Policy DSL

-This package implements the boolean expression DSL used to compose authorization controller verdicts.
+This package implements the boolean expression DSL used to compose match controller verdicts.

 A few guiding principles influenced the implementation:

 - **Predictable semantics** – only the logical operators `&&`, `||`, and `!` are supported, along with parentheses for grouping
-- **Controller awareness** – every identifier in the expression must map to a configured authorization controller.
+- **Controller awareness** – every identifier in the expression must map to a configured match controller.
 Validation occurs at parse time, producing actionable errors.
 - **Deterministic evaluation** – the AST is built via a recursive descent parser so the traversal order, short-circuit behavior, and resulting culprit controller are well defined.

 ## Parsing